nushankodikara/TecInpact/content/post/css-for-modern-web-development.md

 >       <div style="background:black; font-family: monospace;"></div>

 ## Purpose Of CSS
-Remember, this css language is for styling oyt html page and Here with my modern development course, I'm explaining only what you will use for real projects, there are a lot of properties you can play with and you're always open to explore.
+Remember, this css language is for styling your html page and Here with my modern development course, I'm explaining only what you will use for real projects, there are a lot of properties you can play with and you're always open to explore.
 And remember because this is modern web development, we'll use scss and these are what you only use.

 ## Selectors
 Here, there are three types of selectors. you can select a tag in our HTML page, you can select a class in our HTML page and you can also select an ID on our HTML page.
 And to select each type